-To be transparent, I love Ichiran, for a number of reasons.
+To be transparent, I love Ichiran, albeit for a number of emotional reasons.
 First of all, they’re open super late.
 This very website’s name, 5 AM Ramen, takes heavy inspiration from Ichiran and its late operating hours.
 I can’t even begin to count how many times I’ve had Ichiran in the wee hours of the morning.
-Of Ichiran’s 15 shops in Tokyo, 12 of them are open either 24 hours or until 6 am.
+Of Ichiran’s 18+ shops in Tokyo, several of them are open either 24 hours or until 6 am.

 Taste and Customization

-Another huge selling point at Ichiran is that you can customize your ramen.
-After purchasing the ticket stubs, you’ll be given a little sheet to decide the strength of your ramen’s flavor, broth richness, spiciness, how much garlic you want, etc.
+Besides flavor consistency, another selling point is that you can customize your ramen at Ichiran.
+Fill out your oder sheet to decide the strength of your ramen’s flavor, broth richness, spiciness, how much garlic you want, etc.

 Any Drawbacks to Ichiran?

-However, I rarely go to Ichiran now.
-It’s impossible to get in without waiting a while in line.
-Outside of most Ichiran shops in Tokyo you’ll find a long, twisting line of tourists.
-I completely understand the appeal.
-But it’s come to the point where Ichiran has almost become a Disneyland like tourist trap.
+I rarely go to Ichiran now.
+This is mainly because I’m always seeking out new ramen bowls.
+But there’s another reason.
+Outside many major Tokyo Ichiran shops you’ll find a long, twisting line of tourists.
+Again, I completely understand the appeal.
+But it’s come to the point where Ichiran has almost become a Disneyland-like attraction.

 Also, on the Japanese equivalent of Yelp, Ichiran ramen shops have an average rating at best.
-Some local Japanese might not be an interested in the big chain, theme park like experience.
+Some local Japanese might not be as interested in the big chain, theme park experience.